Frequently asked questions by those new to resin jewelry making

 With the exception of UV resin, you should purchase your resin as a kit, which contains the resin plus the hardener.
-Each are two inert liquids by themselves, but when mixed, a chemical reaction occurs.
+Each is two inert liquids by themselves, but when mixed, a chemical reaction occurs.
 The reaction causes heat production which allows the resin to cure.

 3. Can I save extra mixed resin for later?

-No, once resin is mixed, you must ‘use it or lose it’.
+No, once the resin is mixed, you must ‘use it or lose it’.
 It begins to cure once the two parts are mixed together.

 I always like to have a few resin experiments ready to go for the times that I have leftover resin.